tyrenleong/Credit-Card-Fraud-Detection/README.md

 - In Scikit-learn, MLP is the most accurate when detecting credit card fraud, flagging less false positives and negatives while also having more confidence when classifying.

-- In MLlib, logistic regression had the highest accuracy, beating out the neural network model
+- In MLlib, logistic regression had the highest accuracy, beating out the neural network model.

 ## Installation